Skipton castle - one of the best castles to visit near Harrogate

 castles to visit near harrogate ripley castle

-Walking or cycling from Harrogate to Ripley Village via the scenic Nidderdale Greenway is a treat for active visitors.
+Walking or cycling from Harrogate to Ripley Castle via the scenic Nidderdale Greenway is a treat for active visitors.
 The 4-mile route along a converted railway line passes through lovely woodland carpeted with bluebells in spring.
 In summer, you’ll have views of yellow and purple wildflower meadows and a blaze of red and orange in the autumn before the leaves fall.

 Ripley Castle highlights: